LucaCavatassi/proj-html-vuejs/README.md

 # Midterm Project - README

-## Descrizione del Progetto
+## Project Description

-Questo progetto di midterm consiste nella replica di alcune pagine del sito **RaxG** [NextGenerationDev](https://nextgenerationdev.com/demos/html/raxg/raxg/index-3.html).
-Le pagine replicate sono:
+This midterm project consists of replicating some pages of the **RaxG** website [NextGenerationDev](https://nextgenerationdev.com/demos/html/raxg/raxg/index-3.html).
+The replicated pages are:

 - Home
 - About Us
 - Contact

-Il progetto è stato sviluppato utilizzando Vite come build tool e le seguenti dipendenze:
+The project was developed using Vite as the build tool and the following dependencies:

-- **Vue**: per la costruzione dell'interfaccia utente.
+- **Vue**: for building the user interface.
-- **Sass**: per la gestione degli stili CSS in modo più efficiente e modulare.
+- **Sass**: for more efficient and modular CSS styling.
-- **Bootstrap**: per un design reattivo e componenti pre-stilizzati.
+- **Bootstrap**: for responsive design and pre-styled components.
-- **FontAwesome**: per l'integrazione di icone vettoriali scalabili.
+- **FontAwesome**: for the integration of scalable vector icons.

-## Caratteristiche Tecniche
+## Technical Features

-- **Props**: Utilizzo delle props per passare dati ai componenti figli in modo dinamico.
+- **Props**: Use of props to dynamically pass data to child components.
-- **Store**: Gestione dello stato globale dell'applicazione con Vuex.
+- **Store**: Management of the application's global state with Vuex.
-- **Components**: Scomposizione dell'interfaccia utente in componenti riutilizzabili.
+- **Components**: Breakdown of the user interface into reusable components.
-- **Multi-Page**: Implementazione di un'applicazione multi-pagina.
+- **Multi-Page**: Implementation of a multi-page application.
-- **Routing**: Navigazione tra le diverse pagine tramite Vue Router.
+- **Routing**: Navigation between different pages through Vue Router.

-## Autori
+## Authors

-Il progetto è stato realizzato da:
+The project was created by:

 - Luca Maria Cavatassi
 - Denis Turbato
 - Andrea Bertaglia

-## Screenshot delle Pagine
+## Page Screenshots

 ### Home